Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 Today’s political agreement is subject to the finalisation of a treaty and supporting legal instruments, which both sides have committed to complete as quickly as possible.
 Under the terms of this treaty the United Kingdom will agree that Mauritius is sovereign over the Chagos Archipelago, including Diego Garcia.
 At the same time, both our countries are committed to the need, and will agree in the treaty, to ensure the long-term, secure and effective operation of the existing base on Diego Garcia which plays a vital role in regional and global security.
 For an initial period of 99 years, the United Kingdom will be authorised to exercise with respect to Diego Garcia the sovereign rights and authorities of Mauritius required to ensure the continued operation of the base well into the next century.

-The announcement of 3 October 2024 of the transfer of sovereignty over the Chagos Islands is, indeed, momentous stuff.
-The French first settled the (unpopulated) islands in the 18th century as part of Mauritius.
+The French first settled the (unpopulated) islands in the late 18th century as part of Mauritius, which is around 2,000 kilometres away (1,250 miles, around the distance from London to St Petersburg).
 The UK took over in 1814.
-Under both, slaves and indentured labours were shipped to the islands to build up a coconut oil industry.
+Both French and British colonists shipped slaves and indentured labours to the islands to build up a coconut oil industry.
 Some stayed for generations; others rotated in and out as indentured labour, particularly in the 1960s.

-During the 1960s, when Mauritius (including the Chagos Islands) were still a British colony, the UK and US began talks to establish a US military base on Diego Garcia.
-In 1965 – three years before Mauritius became independent – the UK separated off the Chagos Islands as “The British Indian Ocean Territory”.
-It is this separation that the UK and Mauritius have now announced their intention to reverse.
+During the 1960s, when Mauritius (including the Chagos Islands) was still a British colony, the UK and US began talks to establish a US military base on Diego Garcia.
+In 1965 the UK separated off the Chagos Islands as “The British Indian Ocean Territory”.
+When Mauritius became independent on 12 March 1968, “BIOT” remained a British overseas territory.
+The British government promised that if the islands were ever no longer needed for defence, they would be returned to Mauritius.

 The Chagossians

 Before the US built their base on the island of Diego Garcia in the far south of the Chagos islands in the early 1970s, the UK removed the entire population then living in the islands to Mauritius and the Seychelles.
 The UK paid compensation, intended for the people affected.
 But legal cases over subsequent decades, including emotive testimony from Chagossians, argued for their return.
-They also argued that the compensation paid was inadequate – leading to the UK paying more.
+They also argued that the compensation paid was inadequate or had never reached the intended recipients – leading to the UK paying more.
 Philippe Sands, a lawyer who has championed the cause of the Chagossians, wrote about the case in his book The Last Colony.

 A pretty decent Wikipedia summary of the history of BIOT, including its separation from the then-colony of Mauritius in 1965, is here.
 The expulsion is the subject of a separate Wikipedia piece here.
-Both reproduce a notorious and much-quoted minute dated 24 August 1966 by one PRH Wright, with an annotation by DA Greenhill, which makes derogatory remarks about the inhabitants of the islands as “Tarzans and Men Fridays” and a joke about “Birds” too ghastly to summarise.
+Both reproduce a notorious and much-quoted minute dated 24 August 1966 by Foreign Office official PRH Wright, with an annotation by his colleague DA Greenhill, which makes derogatory remarks about the inhabitants of the islands as “Tarzans and Men Fridays” and a joke about “Birds” too ghastly to summarise.
 The colonial-era tone of this communication has not helped the British government case over the years.

 A visit to the Chagos Islands